 - This generator set is equipped with a wet exhaust system.
-Improper installation can fill up the engine with water and cause severe engine damage which will not be covered by your warranty. - Please read this flyer, then, for more information, see the Northern Lights Installation Manual (publication number IM-1000). - If you have any installation questions please see your dealer or call the Factory Service Information Department at (206) 789-3880.
+Improper installation can fill up the engine with water and cause severe engine damage which will not be covered by your warranty. - This flyer will provide you with the basics of wet exhaust installation. (publication number IM-1000). - If you have any installation questions please see your dealer or call the Factory Service Information Department at (206) 789-3880.